-We were thrilled to have Sean Oliver, who is a published author and co-owner of Kayfabe Commentaries and host of the popular YouShoot, Timeline, Guest Booker and Breaking Kayfabe series, amongst many others, the man who redefined the shoot video genre as we know it on our The Genius Cast with Lanny Poffo podcast on October 15, 2018.
-You’ve seen his face and heard his voice, now you can learn more about the man who easily can be defined as The Godfather of Wrestling Shoot Interviews!
+Sean Oliver is a published author, podcaster, co-owner of Kayfabe Commentaries, and the host of the popular YouShoot, Timeline, Guest Booker, and Breaking Kayfabe series, amongst many others.
+He redefined the shoot interview genre as we know it, and we were thrilled to have him for an interview on our Genius Cast podcast.
+You’ve seen his face and heard his voice; now you can learn more about Sean Oliver, The Godfather of Wrestling Shoot Interviews!

-Sean Oliver: Yea, a bit of our formula which has always worked, was right guest for right show.
+Sean Oliver: Yeah, a bit of our formula, which has always worked, was the right guest for the right show.
 It didn’t always mean, and this was very counter to what the shoot business, and it wasn’t just shoot interviews, you had the dirtsheets out there and stuff, but people were getting a look into the business.
 It wasn’t always the biggest name in the ring equated to the best guest.
 We realized very quickly that it doesn’t have to be someone who wrestled Harley race four-thousand times that’s going to make for my best guest on the show, who’s going to be able to mix it up with me and be most entertaining.
 So that factored in.
-Certainly, you couldn’t put squash guys on, it would maybe diminish, but it had to be a recognizable face and name, but entertainment value started to weigh as much as their title reigns.
+Certainly, you couldn’t put squash guys on.
+It would maybe diminish, but it had to be a recognizable face and name, but entertainment value started to weigh as much as their title reigns.

-JP: Yeah, you get to talk for an hour and a half each week, I do the rest.
-The same goes for you Sean, you get the people on your show and half of the time they realize that, actually, it’s a really good experience.
-You do some high-class work over there, you always make your guests comfortable, you give them dinner before the show sometimes.
-I’ve been reading your book "Kayfabe: Stories You’re Not Supposed to Hear from a Pro Wrestling Production Company Owner," which I highly highly recommend to all our listeners by the way, and what stands out to me the most, is that your dealings with those in the business is not far off from the dealings of a teacher with the students.
+JP: Yeah, you get to talk for an hour and a half each week; I do the rest.
+The same goes for you, Sean, you get the people on your show, and half of the time they realize that, actually, it’s a really good experience.
+You do some high-class work over there; you always make your guests comfortable, you give them dinner before the show sometimes.
+I’ve been reading your book "Kayfabe: Stories You’re Not Supposed to Hear from a Pro Wrestling Production Company Owner," which I highly highly recommend to all our listeners, by the way, and what stands out to me the most is that your dealings with those in the business are not far off from the dealings of a teacher with the students.
 Now Lanny tells me that you also teach.

 Sean Oliver: Yeah.